Samson Paweni: Corruption Scandal -Pindula, Local Knowledge

 |+

-'''Samson Paweni''' is a former [[Zimbabwean]] businessman who was sentenced to 15 years in prison in 1984 for what was Zimbabwe's biggest corruption scandal at the time.
-Paweni's agent and brother-in-law [[Charles Haruperi]] received a 10year sentence.
+'''Samson Bernard Mashata Paweni''' a former [[Zimbabwean]] businessman who was sentenced to 15 years in prison in 1984 for what was Zimbabwe's biggest corruption scandal at the time.
+Paweni's agent and brother-in-law [[Charles Haruperi]] received a 10-year sentence.

 |title_mode=replace